DeutscheSoft/AWML/sphinx/source/introduction.rst

   backend parameters,
 * :ref:`introduction-templating` for combining pre-defined views into complex interfaces and
-* :ref:`introduction-protocol-backends` for controling device backends.
+* :ref:`introduction-protocol-backends` for controlling device backends.

 .. _introduction-parameter-binding: